HaoZhang615/Realtime-Synthetic-Call-Center-Agents/src/frontend/README.md

 These environment vaiables are set automatically by `azd` when the infrastructure is provisioned by `azd up`.

 They are set in the AZD env file: `$project/.azure/<selected_azd_environment>/.env`

+You have to manually add the environment variable `BING_SEARCH_API_KEY` in the .env file's last line.

 When `chainlit` command is run, the application looks up and reads the `.env` file above automatically.